Donate Your Excess Breast Milk

 Willing to undergo a thorough health history screening and get a free blood test for communicable diseases.

-Able to donate at least 150 ounces of milk, unless you are a bereaved mother, in which case we will gladly accept any size donation.
+Able to donate at least 100 oz. to 150 oz. of milk, unless you are a bereaved mother, in which case we will gladly accept any size donation.

 We are able to accept previously frozen milk stored for 3 or 6 months prior to your approval date depending on the type of freezer you are using.
 Call us and we will discuss this with you.